29jm/29jm.github.io/_posts/2019-09-29-userspace.markdown

 {% endhighlight %}
 I'll explain.
 A process consists of executable code, a stack, and an execution context.
 And another stack for execution in the kernel, I'll get back to it.
-The executable code along with the stack is stored of course in physical memory somewhere, but it needs to be mapped though paging to be accessible (if only to write the code to the physical page!), so what we store is a page directory.
+The executable code along with the stack is stored in physical memory somewhere, of course, but it needs to be mapped through paging to be accessible (if only to write the code to the physical page!), so what we store is a page directory.
 It maps addresses `0x00000000+` to the pages containing our code, and addresses below our kernel to our stack pages.
 It also maps the kernel exactly as the